-The full facepiece is available in a variety of models and sizes and must be properly fitted to the user before use.
-The facepiece design incorporates a nose cup, two inhalation valves and dual voicemitter assemblies.
+The full facepiece is available in several models and sizes and the head harnesses are available in a variety of materials including Kevlar.
+The facepiece must be properly fitted to the user before use.
 The facepiece may be readily detached from the breathing regulator to allow for use of the best fitting and most comfortable size facepiece for each user.
-Fit testing per OSHA Standard 29 CFR Part 1910 or ANSI Standard Z88.2 requires testing in the negative pressure mode using equipment such as a Portacount® Plus2 Respirator Fit Tester.
+Fit testing per OSHA Standard 29 CFR Part 1910.134 Appendix A or ANSI Standard Z88.10 requires testing in the negative pressure mode using equipment such as a Portacount® Respirator Fit Tester.
 For this, SCOTT facepieces require use of SCOTT Fit Test Adapter P/N 804057-01 or equivalent and appropriate negative pressure testing equipment.
 Mask Seal Kit P/N 805655-01 may also be required to attain a proper fit.
+Refer to the FACEPIECE FITTING AND FIT TESTING section of this instruction.